jsren/osdev-workshop/_pages/parts_1/nasm-syntax.md

 have already covered most of the basic NASM syntax.
 Here we will cover much of the rest.

 - Literals, such as numbers, can be expressed in hexadecimal via the `h` suffix or `0x` prefix
+- Binary literals are suffixed with `b` and can be made more readable by splitting them with `_`
 - Character literals can use either single or double quotes (e.g. `'a'`, `"a"`)
 - Memory is accessed via addresses in square brackets (`[` and `]`) plus a width specifier (`byte`, `word`, `dword`)